Defend your Nintendo Switch from the elements with these great cases

 - Doesn't take up much room if on-the-go

-- A must for Pokémon fans
+- A must for Animal Crossing fans

 Cons:

-- While protective, is not as protective as it could be
+- While protective, it's not as durable as it could be

-While having a protective case is essential, repping your favorite Pokémon is too!

-Best for Anti-Theft: Magic to Door Anti-Theft Protective Case
+Best theft protection: Magictodoor Anti-Theft Protective Case

-If there's one thing that's a terrifying thought for Switch owners: someone stealing your Nintendo Switch.
-With the Magic to Door Anti-Theft protective case, protection from thieves is easy-peasy.
-This case has TSA travel locks; all you need to do is attach it to your case, enter your code, and then press the tab to keep your case secured.
+If there's one thing that's a terrifying thought for Switch owners, it's the thought of someone stealing your Nintendo Switch.
+With the Magictodoor Anti-Theft protective case, protection from thieves is easy-peasy.
+This case has TSA travel locks; all you need to do is attach it to your case, enter your code, and press the tab to keep your case secured.

 The case itself isn't hard either, meaning that it can be placed inside tight spaces with ease.
 That doesn't mean the case isn't protective.
 The material is shock-proof to prevent damage from drops, scratches, as well as dust.
 So even if your case is being thrown around, it'll be well-protected.

 The case also includes storage on the lid, giving you access to put your game cartridges if you so choose, as well as various cables.
-The zip is also sturdy and is designed in a way that not even sharp objects can penetrate the lining.
+The zip is also sturdy and designed so that not even sharp objects can penetrate the lining.

 Pros: